 Member of a golf club?
 Isn't that expensive?

 Of course, many golf clubs - meaning country clubs, private clubs or otherwise - have their own handicapping committees.
-But many public and even municipal courses will be able to help you establish your handicap.
+But many public courses and even municipal courses will be able to help you establish your handicap.
 Next time you're at one, ask if they provide handicapping services.
 They will likely tell you that the Men's Golf Association, or Ladies Golf Association, or whatever groups are based at the course, do.
 Then, it's just a matter of joining that club.

 Once you're in a club that is part of the system, you simply turn in your scores after each round to the handicap committee.
 This may be done manually - handing over your scorecard to someone.
 Or electronically - signing on to a computer in the pro shop or 19th hole, entering your ID number and password, and entering your score.